 ODOT supports public transportation related planning at the statewide, regional, local and corridor levels.
 ODOT Public Transit staff assists in development of cooperative, continuous, and comprehensive policies.
 This results in long-range plans and short-range programs supporting transportation investment priorities.

-Click on the Funding, Guidance, Compliance, and Reference tabs above to learn more about Enhanced Mobility / Special Needs programs.
+Click on the Funding, Guidance, Compliance, and Reference tabs above to learn more about Planning programs.